iwineye/MARKET_BEHAVIOUR_DURING_ISRO_LAUNCHES/README.md

 ![WORK FLOW](<STOCK MARKET.PNG>)

-Scraped the data using tickers of the companies involved.
+Created an API from the download link from Yahooo finance website.

-An API is Created from the download link from Yahooo finance website.
+Scraped the data of the companies involved by giving the tickers data in a list.

 Performed data analysis using moving average method for closing prices .